 This message repetition can significantly improve the interference robustness of the system even in a potential degraded mode where only a single channel is available.

-Optimization potential of the CBTC systems described in draft ECC Report
+Potential optimization for the CBTC systems described in draft ECC Report

 To further improve the robustness of the CBTC systems, several system improvements could be performed to reduce any potential co-channel and adjacent channel interference, reduce the probability of a degraded mode, and hence improve the signal reliability.

-At critical positions in the Urban Rail network, like train platforms, the access point density can be increased and thus the received signal strength can be improved.
+At critical positions in the Urban Rail network, such as train platforms, the access point density can be increased and thus the received signal strength can be improved.
 In addition, redundant access points could be installed at these critical positions to take over the operation in case of an access point failure.

 The antennas of a train unit (TU) as depicted in the draft ECC Report could be shielded or installed at the outside of the passenger wagon, which increases the coupling loss between any potential interference inside the wagon and the TU receiver.